nixta/layerloading-plugin-ios/README.md

 * Provides notifications from each `AGSLayer` when it starts/stops loading.
 * Automatically start tracking the loading state of layers as they're added to an `AGSMapView`.
 * Disable automatic tracking and allow tracking layers manually (with notifications as tracking starts/stops).
+* Track a layer's visibility according to scale visibility ranges.

 ## Getting Started
 Just add the `.m` and `.h` files for the `AGSLayer+NXTLayerLoading` and `AGSMapView+NXTLayerLoading` categories to your project.
 You don't need to initialize anything.
 As long as the `.m` files are built as part of your target, the framework is hooked in.